thingsboard/thingsboard.github.io/docs/paas/eu/getting-started-guides/helloworld.md

 step4:
     0:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-2-pe.png
-        title: 'Go to the "Device profiles" page of the "Profiles" section.
-Then click on the default device profile row to open its details;'
+        title: 'Go to the "Devices" page in the "Entities" section, open the "Thermometer" device, navigate to the "Alarm rules" tab, click the "+" button, and select "Create new alarm rule".'
     1:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-3-pe.png
-        title: 'Navigate to the "Alarm rules" tab and click "pencil" button to enter edit mode;'
+        title: 'In the <b>General</b> section, specify the <b>alarm type</b> — <i>High temperature</i> (or any other name you prefer) — which serves as both the name and the unique identifier of the alarm.'
     2:
         image: /images/helloworld/getting-started-pe/hello-world-4-configure-alarm-rules-4-pe.png
         title: 'Click "Add alarm rule" button;'